kvdmolen/DTIP/pages/whitepaper.md

 When resources require specific permissions, e.g. scoped to particular data, limited in time, or restricted to certain actions, data owners issue an **Access Credential**.
 This is the core of controlled access: who, what resource, which actions, until when, and whether delegation is allowed.

-Following the DDIP profile, the Data Consumer presents the credential via OID4VP.
+Following the DIIP profile, the Data Consumer presents the credential via OID4VP.
 The provider verifies the signature (proving DID ownership), checks expiration and revocation status, and confirms the resource matches.
 Upon successful verification, the provider issues a short-lived OAuth access token, and API access proceeds normally.

 Access Credentials may include a [Usage Policy](#glossary) in the `policy` field referencing or embedding an [ODRL](https://www.w3.org/TR/odrl-model/) policy.